-Jaguar Land Rover
+Jaguar Land Rover (JLR)

-Scope of works:
+Scope of Works:

-Upon award, we worked with the Landscape Architects to tag specimen, feature, and mature trees for the project from nurseries in Europe.
+We worked with the Landscape Architects to tag specimen, feature, and mature trees for the project from nurseries in Europe.
 The trees were of great value and precise management of their treatment from tagging to arrival on site was required to reduce risk of damage in transit, lifting into site and planting.

 Visitors Centre Entrance and Car Park